A Taxonomy for Evaluating Generalist Robot Manipulation Policies: Taxonomy Categorization

 \textbf{Semantic + Behavioral}: These factors and axes affect the language instruction and required behavior, without affecting the initial image.
 Example factors include changing the speed of a behavior (``quickly" vs. ``slowly") in language, or specifying prepositional phrases like ``into" or ``in front of" that change the required behavior (see the purple sector of \cref{fig:axes}).

 \textbf{Visual + Semantic}: These factors and axes affect the initial image and language instruction, without requiring change to behavior.
-An example of this would be if the base instruction is ``pick up the purple cup" and the cup changes color to blue, which changes the instruction to ``pick up the blue cup".
+An example of this would be if the base instruction is ``pick up the purple cup" and the cup changes color to blue, changing the instruction to ``pick up the blue cup".
 This is still an \emph{atomic} perturbation, but since the color was specified in the original instruction, the instruction must also be changed.
-Had the initial instruction been ``pick up the cup" and the cup was already blue, then ``pick up the blue cup" would be a \textgbf{semantic} perturbation.
+Had the initial instruction been ``pick up the cup" and the cup was already blue, then this would be a \textgbf{semantic} perturbation.
 See the brown sector of \cref{fig:axes}.

 \textbf{Visual + Semantic + Behavioral}: This category of factors and axes affect all three modalities at once.
-An example is going from ``pick up the carrot" to ``pick up the zucchini" -- this single perturbation affects the initial image, the language, and the behavior required to pick up the new object.
+An example is going from ``pick up the carrot" to ``pick up the zucchini" -- this affects the initial image, the language, and the behavior required to pick up the new object.

-Within each of these high level \emph{categories} of generalization, there are many potential \emph{axes}.
-We list the axes we define in \TaxonomyName in \cref{tab:axes}.
-For each axis, we provide a description and list some example factors that fall under it.
-Importantly, not all base tasks will have meaningful instantiations of each axis in practice, which we will discuss more in \cref{sec:measuring}.

-In \cref{fig:axes}, we show example tasks for several axes, for the base task of ``put carrot on plate".
-For example, an instantiation of \emph{\VScene} (\VSceneShort) for this task could be the introduction of a distracting object such as corn into the corner of the sink, which does not affect the desired behavior of the robot (picking up the carrot and placing it on the plate).